 Other Engineering Setups menus are available for various purposes.

-- Authorization codes for software enabled options can be entered in the Install Options menu (see Authorization Procedure on page 267). - Configuration settings are available for an external routing system (see Router Interface on page 403). - Configuration settings are available for the Emergency Bypass Option.
-See the separate Kalypso Emergency Bypass Option Instruction Manual for detailed information.
+- Authorization codes for software enabled options can be entered in the Install Options menu (see Authorization Procedure on page 266). - Configuration settings are available for an external routing system (see Router Interface on page 321).

 Save Engineering Setups